First job-guarantee scheme

 SDU facilitates that students and companies can meet during the study period in connection with both student jobs, projects, internships as well as matchmaking by arranging Business Lunch, project and trainee days at SDU.

-Do you have questions regarding the scheme, you are welcome to contact our project leader:
+Do you have questions regarding the scheme, you are welcome to contact our innovation consultant: